itsyogieu/JP-INFO-TECH-TASK/week01.md

 about new cyber security challenges

 #### Cloud Computing
+Cloud computing is defined as the use of hosted services, such as data storage, servers, databases, networking, and software over the internet.
 I have practical experienced with AWS and also other cloud computing platforms.
 I configured my virtual machines, managed cloud storage process, and deployed applications on AWS for cloud computing.

 ### Equipment and technology
 - Configuring a Cisco router for network routing.